patrickfav/uber-adb-tools/README.md

 # Uber Adb Tools for Android
-A simple tool that makes it more convenient to **install, uninstall and creating bug reports for multiple apps on multiple devices** with one command.
+A simple tool that makes it more convenient to **install, uninstall and creating bug reports and more for multiple apps on multiple devices** with one command.
 Additionally uninstalling allows to use **wildcards as package name**.
 This is basically a front-end for the [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) which is required to run.

 Main features: